Bun (hairstyle): Double bun

-In the United States they are called Side Buns, also known as "Space Buns", and were a popular festival hair trend in the 1990s.
-Today they have become mainstream.
-Instead of using wild color dyes, glitter, and braids, bobby pins, hair ties, or one's own hair are used for a softer, everyday feel.
+In the United States they are called side buns, also known as "space buns", and were a popular festival hair trend in the 1990s.

-Triple bun

-Star Wars: The Force Awakens had Rey debut a "triple bun" hairstyle.
+The 2015 film Star Wars: The Force Awakens had its protagonist, Rey, debut a "triple bun" hairstyle.

+In everyday culture

+The position of a hair bun on the head can convey cues about the person's style, colored by social expectations.
+From the perspective of the United States, Hannah Goldfield wrote for The New York Times that a high bun "conveys a certain uncouth youthfulness, a sense of unseriousness, a need to provoke" and the low bun is its opposite.
+Perceptions have changed with time, however.

+Similarly, a messier bun, wherein hair is not pulled back tightly, can convey a carefree and casual persona or mood.

 Bun or top knot hairstyle in men

-Men in ancient China wore their hair in a topknot bun (Touji 頭髻); visual depictions of this can be seen on the terracotta soldiers.
+Men in ancient China wore their hair in a topknot bun (Touji 頭髻); visual depictions of this can be seen on the terracotta soldiers in the Terracotta Army sculptures.
 They were worn until the end of the Ming Dynasty in AD 1644, after which the Qing Dynasty government forced men to adopt the Manchu queue hairstyle (queue order).

 Men of the Joseon Era of Korea wore the sangtu as a symbol of marriage.
 16th century Japanese men wore the chonmage for samurai warriors and sumo wrestlers.
 In the west, topknots were frequently worn by "barbarian" peoples in the eyes of the Romans, such as the Goths, Vandals, and the Lombards.
 Later, the hairstyle survived in the pagan Scandinavian north (some believe the topknot hairstyle contains elements of Odinic cult worship) and with the eastern nomadic tribes such as the Bulgars, Cumans and Cossacks.

-Historical examples of men with long hair using this style include: